PMildenb/SteppedPower/cran-comments.md

 ## Resubmission

+This is a resubmission.

-In this resubmission I have
+Based on your feedback, I have

-* changed title in desciption file
+* shortened the title in the desciption file
 * added return values to every exported function
-* references added to description file
+* added references to the description file

+Additionally, I have

-* added one reference to vignette
+* added one reference to the vignette
-* changed labels in plot.wlsPower and plot.DesMat
+* changed the labels in plot.wlsPower and plot.DesMat to make them more informative

 ## Test environments